yardsale8/tenure-portfolio/content/criterion1/curriculum_design.md

 several offerings that provided students with experience working with structured data, but there was little exposure to unstructured data.

-This course is designed to expose students to the methods and techniques necessary to work with unstructured data.
-Students in the course learn to process various types of unstructured data: text, data from the web, audio, images, and video.
+This course was designed to expose students to the methods and techniques necessary to work with unstructured data.
+Upon completion of this course, students learn to process various types of unstructured data: text, data from the web, audio, images, and video.

 My colleague Dr. Silas Bergen sat in on DSCI 330 this fall and had the following comments in his [letter of